cohesity/cohesity-ansible-role/docs/modules/cohesity_facts.md

 # Cohesity Facts

 ## SYNOPSIS
-Ansible Module used to collect and compile details about a Cohesity Cluster.
-The data can be compiled and returned as a variable which can then be used to perform actions based on the collected information.
+The Ansible Module collects and compiles details about a Cohesity cluster.
+The data can be compiled and returned as a variable, which can then be used to perform actions based on the collected information.

 ### Requirements
-* Cohesity Cluster running version 6.0 or higher
+* Cohesity DataPlatform running version 6.0 or higher
-* Ansible >= 2.6
+* Ansible version 2.6 or higher
-  * [Ansible Control Machine](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-machine-requirements) must be a unix system running any of the following operating systems: Linux (Red Hat, Debian, CentOS), macOS, any of the BSDs.
-Windows isn’t supported for the control machine.
+  * The [Ansible Control Machine](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-machine-requirements) must be a system running one of the following UNIX operating systems: Linux (Red Hat, Debian, CentOS), macOS, or any of the BSDs.
+Windows is not supported for the Control Machine.
-* Python >= 2.6
+* Python version 2.6

-### Notes
-  - Currently, the Ansible Module requires Full Cluster Administrator access.
+> **Tip:**  Currently, the Ansible Module requires Full Cluster Administrator access.

 ## SYNTAX